Exporting teff to Europe

 Maximum Residue Limits

 The maximum residue limits (MRLs) for pesticides that might be used on teff can be found in the EU Pesticide Database.
-Using “teff” or “common millet/proso millet” and the type of pesticide as search terms will yield the corresponding MRLs.
+Use search terms such as ‘teff’ or ‘common millet / proso millet’ and the type of pesticide to find the corresponding MRLs.
 Maximum residue levels are also laid down in EU Regulation 396/2005.
-You should be aware that organic teff must not contain any traceable residues, which often means less than 0.01 mg/kg.
+You should be aware that for organic teff there must not be any traceable residues, which often means less than 0.01 mg/kg.

-In the European Union, allergens need to be declared on the label.
-If you want to sell your teff as a gluten-free product, you need to make sure that these substances are not contained in your product.
-The most drastic method to ensure this fact is when such substances are not even present in your factory.
+In the European Union allergens need to be declared on the label.
+If you want to sell your teff as a gluten-free product, you need to make sure these substances are not contained in your product, for example due to cross-contamination.
+The most drastic method of ensuring this is when such substances are not even present in your factory.

-When you want to sell teff as a gluten-free product, it cannot contain more than 20 mg/kg of gluten.
-Up to 100 mg/kg can be marketed as “very low gluten”.
-European companies that specialise in gluten-free food can be stricter than the European regulation.
+When you want to sell teff as gluten-free product it cannot contain more than 20 mg/kg of gluten.
+Up to 100 mg/kg can be marketed as ‘very low gluten’.
+European companies that specialise in gluten-free food may be stricter than the European regulation.